Do you think you can tell a story?

 1. Stephen King's memoir 'On Writing'

 There is so much more to his book but the most practical part to it for me was when he talked about building your own toolbox, "I want to suggest that to write to your best abilities, it behooves you to construct your own toolbox and then build up enough muscle so you can carry it with you.
 Then, instead of looking at a hard job and getting discouraged, you will perhaps seize the correct tool and get immediately to work." - Stephen King.
-You can buy his book at KinoKuniya here (or search online for other alternatives).
+You can buy his book at KinoKuniya here (or search online for alternative sources).

 StudioBinder is a production management solution that helps video and photo productions create call sheets, shot lists, shooting schedules, breakdowns, storyboards, moodboards and more - *Description lifted from their YouTube channel's about section.